Archive-42/redux-docs/md-docs/refactoring-reducer-example.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Notice that because the two "slice of state" reducers are now getting only their own part of the whole state as arguments, they no longer need to return complex nested state objects, and are now simpler as a result.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Notice that because the two "slice of state" reducers are now getting only their own part of the whole state as arguments, they no longer need to return complex nested state objects, and are now simpler as a result.

 #### <span id="reducing-boilerplate" class="anchor enhancedAnchor_2LWZ"></span>Reducing Boilerplate<a href="#reducing-boilerplate" class="hash-link" title="Direct link to heading">#</a>